The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

 What types of cases/deals do you work on?

-How did you decide to practice in your area?
+How did you choose this practice area?

 What training, classes, experience, or skills development would you recommend to someone who wishes to enter your practice area?

 What misconceptions exist about your practice area?
-What do you wish you had known before joining your practice area?

 Most people assume that tax lawyers need to be mathematicians and have a background in accounting or math.
 However, I have a bachelor’s degree in English and find that my job is primarily writing and researching.
 And rather than working on complicated math equations, I am generally using logic to problem-solve.

 What are some typical tasks that a junior lawyer would perform in this practice area?